pawamoy/pdm-multirun/README.md

   `PDM_MULTIRUN_VERSIONS`).

-You can use these variables, for example, to output metadata about the current python version or interpreter, like in the example below, which if invoked by PDM Multirun, would start by printing the name of the virtual environnment or interpeter, and the version of python being used.
+You can use these variables, for example, to output metadata about the current Python version or interpreter, like in the example below, which if invoked by PDM Multirun, would start by printing the name of the virtual environment or interpeter, and the version of Python being used.

 **script.py**
 ```python